Getting started¶

 Start developing¶

-Docker Compose starts a local Postgres container, runs Alembic migrations, and launches the FastAPI app with --reload.
-Visit http://localhost:8000 to see the interactive welcome page with system status and a message playground.
+Docker Compose starts Postgres, Redis, runs Alembic migrations, and launches the FastAPI app with --reload.
+Visit http://localhost:8000 to see the interactive welcome page with system status, a message playground, and an auth panel where you can register and log in.

 Project structure¶